jldowson/FSUIPC_WAPI/README.md

 <code>        WASMPtr->setLvar(int id, double value);</code><br>
               etc<br>

-A demo test vlient using this API is available here: https://github.com/jldowson/WASMClient
+A demo test client using this API is available here: https://github.com/jldowson/WASMClient

 Note: to build from source, the MSFS SDK is referenced from C:\MSFS-SDK.
 You can change the build properties to point to your MSFS SDK installation, or create a symbolic link (or junction) to link that location to yout actial installation location.